KatsuteDev/Mal4J/README.md

 ## Contributing

+### Local Tests

+For local tests you can use JDK8+, however only methods in the Java 8 API may be used.
+The `src/main/java9` and `src/main/java11` folders should not be marked as a source root.

-For devs running tests locally simply add a text file named `client.txt` that contains the client ID in the `src/test/java/resources` directory.
+Run tests locally by adding a text file named `client.txt` that contains the client ID in the `src/test/java/resources` directory.

+Please note that the Client ID being used for tests must not have a client secret and must have an app redirect url of `http://localhost:5050`.

+### Remote Tests

 Devs running remote tests may do so by running the `MyAnimeList CI` workflow manually in the actions tab of your fork.
 Note that this requires a secret `MAL_OAUTH` which contains the OAuth token.

-Please note that the Client ID being used for tests must not have a client secret and must have an app redirect url of `http://localhost:5050`.
+---

 - Found a bug?
 Post it in [issues](https://github.com/Katsute/Mal4J/issues).
 - Have a suggestion or looking for inspiration?
 Check out our [discussions](https://github.com/Katsute/Mal4J/discussions).